yuyanislearning/WQE_proteomics_WGCNA/README.md

 # WQE_proteomics_WGCNA
-Code and results for WQE, using WGCNA analyzing proteomics data This project aims to create a workflow for analyzing proteomics data through differential expression analysis and WGCNA to prioritize proteins that of interest based on experiment condition.
-It also includes modules for functional annotation and comparison for results coming from different analysis.
+Code and results for WQE, using WGCNA analyzing proteomics data This project aims to create a workflow for analyzing proteomics data through: performing differential expression analysis on proteomics data; WGCNA to form cluster proteins based on co-expression pattern; clusters are then associated with phenotype of interest.
+It also includes modules for functional annotation and comparison the proteins identified from different analysis.
+Details are shown below.

 ## Code
-**/prepocess**  Preprocess code for missing data imputation, data transformation
+**/prepocess**  Preprocess code for missing data imputation, data transformation Preprocess the data to form a complete matrix by using cubic spline imputation.
+Differential expression analysis is also included

-**/WGCNA**   code for WGCNA analysis, including module traits association, connectivity calculation and so on
+**/WGCNA**   code for WGCNA analysis, including module traits association, connectivity calculation and so on WGCNA preprocess, WGCNA construction, relate WGCNA module to traits

 **/Reactome**  code for Reactome parent pathway identification